Scroll Top

 CONTENTS INSURANCE

 We strongly urge you to get contents insurance.
 It will cover you in case there is a fire, theft or flood (as well as other risks).
-Details of the project run by the Scottish Federation of Housing Associations and an application form is available from your local office Welcome Pack.
+Details of the projects can be found by clicking the buttons below.application

 WELCOME PACK